Hip Joint Questions and Answers

-Do you get groin pain in poses like marichyasana, ardha matysendrasana, happy baby pose, apanasana (knees to chest), childs pose, navasana?
+Do you get groin pain in poses like marichyasana, ardha matysendrasana, happy baby pose, apanasana (knees to chest), child's pose, navasana?

 Meanwhile, do you find you have no related problems with poses like forward bend (paschimotanasana), camel, or lunging, i.e. no pinching groin pain?

-However, if you are aware enough that you can feel your thigh bone and your pelvis (in particular, you hip socket) then focus on reaching your thigh bone out of your hip socket.)
+However, if you are aware enough that you can feel your thigh bone and your pelvis (in particular, your hip socket) then focus on reaching your thigh bone out of your hip socket.

 To make learning to feel this movement easier, use a pose like janusirsasana, and while sitting upright in this pose practice reaching your straight leg knee out of its hip socket and then relaxing.
 Then try the same with the bent knee.
 Then try doing both knees at the same time.

-When you get the action you may feel some tension around the hip joint, a possible signal that you are activating those muscles.
+When you do the action you should feel some tension around the hip joint, a signal that you are activating those muscles.
 You may also feel a line of pull along your inner thigh, particularly in janusirsasana with the straight leg knee pointing up.
 This would be fibers of the adductor magnus activating to keep your knee pointing up.

-In poses like marichyasana c where twisting is involve, you might find it helpful to turn the pelvis with respect to the hip that gets the pain.
+In poses like marichyasana c where twisting is involved, you might find it helpful to turn the pelvis with respect to the hip that gets the pain.
 So if your right knee is lifted in the marichyasana position, try turning your pelvis a little bit to the left (so that the left side of your pelvis moves back) to create a bit more space in your hip joint. and try reaching your thigh out of the hip socket at the same time.

 In poses where it feels difficult to move the thigh out of the hips socket, try instead moving the pelvis away from the thigh to create space.

 - And if you can only go so far, then hold where you are just before pain sets in and breathe.
 And move your awareness around the area in question.

 Do you have trouble with your thigh coming out of its socket?

-For myself when I do this I feel my glute maximus activating as well as the sides of my hip joint (feels like tensor fascae latae, which may act to internally rotate the leg and oppose the external rotation caused by other muscles that are being activated.)
+For myself when I do this I feel my glute maximus activating as well as the sides of my hip joint (feels like tensor fasciae latae, which may act to internally rotate the leg and oppose the external rotation caused by other muscles that are being activated.)